Iranian Meddling and Terrorism Within Saudi Arabia

-Since the 1979 Islamic Revolution, Saudi officials have feared growing Shia influence in their country and the region as the Iranian regime has sought to “export” its “Revolution” throughout the Gulf.
-An estimated 15% of Saudi Arabia’s 25 million citizens are Shia Muslims.
-The vast majority of these Shia are concentrated in Saudi Arabia’s oil-rich Eastern Province.
-Shia are actually the majority in key towns such as Qatif, Dammam, and al-Hasa, “which are home to the largest oil fields and processing and refining facilities.”
+Since the 1979 Islamic Revolution, Saudi officials have feared growing Shiite influence in their country and the region as the Iranian regime has sought to “export” the revolution throughout the Persian Gulf.
+An estimated 15 percent of Saudi Arabia’s 25 million citizens are Shiite Muslims, the vast majority of whom are concentrated in Saudi Arabia’s oil-rich Eastern Province.
+Shiites are the majority in key towns such as Qatif, Dammam, and al-Hasa, which, as the BBC notes, “are home to the largest oil fields and processing and refining facilities.”

-Consequently, Iran has often sought to stir unrest among the Shia population in these areas.
-The Islamic Revolution sparked significant unrest in Qatif, Saudi Arabia in November 1979.
-Emboldened by Ayatollah Khomeini’s claims that hereditary monarchies were incompatible with Islam, Shias in Qatif mobilized against the Saudi regime.
+Consequently, Iran has often sought to stir unrest among the Shiite population in these areas.
+The Islamic Revolution sparked significant unrest in Qatif in November 1979.
+Emboldened by Ayatollah Khomeini’s claims that hereditary monarchies were incompatible with Islam, Shiites in Qatif mobilized against the Saudi government.

-Ayatollah Khomeini’s declaration that he was the leader of not only Iran, but also the entire Muslim world threatened the Saudis religious legitimacy as custodians of Islam’s most holy sites.
-On July 31, 1987, Iranian Revolutionary Guard operatives provoked Iranian pilgrims to riot outside the Grand Mosque in Mecca during the Hajj pilgrimage.
-As 155,000 Iranian pilgrims chanted “death to America”and confronted Saudi riot police, a stampede ensued.
-As a result, over 400 people, including hundreds of Iranian pilgrims and Saudi policemen, died.
+Ayatollah Khomeini’s declaration that he was the leader of not only Iran but the entire Muslim world threatened the Saudi monarchy’s religious legitimacy as custodians of Islam’s holiest sites.
+On July 31, 1987, Iranian Revolutionary Guard operatives incited Iranian pilgrims to riot outside the Grand Mosque in Mecca during the annual hajj (pilgrimage) to Mecca.
+As 155,000 Iranian pilgrims chanted “Death to America!”and confronted Saudi riot police, a stampede ensued, resulting in the death over 400 people, including hundreds of Iranian pilgrims and Saudi policemen.

-Shortly following these attacks, Iranian-backed Hezbollah continued Iran’s interference in Saudi Arabia with attacks on the Saudi petrochemical industry, targeted assassinations of Saudi politicians worldwide, and a foiled plot involving explosives placed near Mecca’s Grand Mosque.
+Shortly following these attacks, Tehran’s proxy Hezbollah carried out Iranian interference in Saudi Arabia via attacks on the Saudi petrochemical industry, targeted assassinations of Saudi politicians worldwide, and a foiled plot involving explosives placed near Mecca’s Grand Mosque.

-On June 25, 1996, Saudi Hezbollah bombed the Khobar Towers housing compound in Dhahran where U.S. and allied forces supporting air operations in Iraq were housed.
-This attack killed 19 American servicemen and injured hundreds of others.
+On June 25, 1996, Saudi Hezbollah—directed and funded by Iran—bombed the Khobar Towers housing compound in Dhahran, Saudi Arabia, where U.S. and allied forces supporting air operations in Iraq were housed.
+The attack killed 19 American servicemen and one Saudi, and injured hundreds of others.
 Iran is also believed to be responsible for the August 2012 cyber attack on ARAMCO, Saudi Arabia’s state-owned oil company.
 This attack disabled over 30,000 computers operated by ARAMCO, disrupting operations for nearly two weeks.

-Saudi officials have viewed Iranian support for Shia unrest in allied Bahrain during the “Arab Spring” as a “fundamental risk” to Saudi national security.
-Consequently, Saudi Arabia sent 1,000 troops to Bahrain in 2011 in an effort to stabilize the country and prevent Iranian and Shia influence from spreading to the Saudi mainland.
-Similarly, Saudi Arabia has supported Yemeni government forces against the Iranian-backed Shia Houthi rebels.
-Iran’s involvement in Yemen has led the Saudi Ambassador to the United States Adel al-Jubeir to conclude that the Saudi government must “deal with Iran's aggression in the region.”
-This Saudi determination resulted in the formation of a coalition with Bahrain, Kuwait, Qatar, and the UAE which began launching airstrikes against rebels in Yemen in March 2015.
+Saudi officials have viewed Iranian support for Shiite unrest in allied Bahrain during the “Arab Spring” as a “fundamental risk” to Saudi national security.
+Consequently, Saudi Arabia sent 1,000 troops to Bahrain in 2011 in an effort to stabilize the country and prevent Iranian and Shiite influence from spreading to the Saudi mainland.
+Similarly, Saudi Arabia has supported Yemeni government forces against the Iranian-backed Shiite Houthi rebels.
+Iran’s involvement in Yemen has led the Saudi ambassador to the United States, Adel al-Jubeir, to conclude that the Saudi government must “deal with Iran's aggression in the region.”
+This Saudi determination resulted in the formation of a coalition with Bahrain, Kuwait, Qatar, and the United Arab Emirates which began launching airstrikes against the rebels in Yemen in March 2015.
 Saudi Prince Mohammed bin Nawaf harshly condemned Iran’s support for the Houthis and its meddling in the affairs of Arab states: “Their interference has ignited instability, they have created havoc in our part of the world…”